What is valacyclovir?

-Do not take this medicine if you are allergic to valacyclovir or acyclovir (Zovirax).
+You should not use this medicine if you are allergic to valacyclovir or acyclovir (Zovirax).

-if you have had a kidney or bone marrow transplant.
+a history of kidney transplant or bone marrow transplant.

-FDA pregnancy category B. valacyclovir is not expected to be harmful to an unborn baby.
+It is not known whether this medicine will harm an unborn baby.
 However, herpes virus can be passed from an infected mother to her baby during childbirth.
-If you have genital herpes, it is very important to prevent herpes lesions during your pregnancy so that you do not have a genital lesion when your baby is born.
-Valacyclovir passes into breast milk and may harm a nursing infant.
-Do not take this medication without telling your doctor if you are breast-feeding a baby.
-Do not give this medicine to a child unless it has been prescribed by a doctor.
+If you have genital herpes, it is very important to prevent herpes lesions during your pregnancy, so that you do not have a genital lesion when your baby is born.

 How should I take valacyclovir?

-Treatment with valacyclovir should be started as soon as possible after the first appearance of symptoms (such as tingling, burning, blisters).
-This medication might not be as effective if you first start taking it 1 or 2 days after the start of your symptoms.
+Start taking valacyclovir as soon as possible after the first appearance of symptoms (such as tingling, burning, blisters).
+This medicine might not be as effective if you first start taking it 1 or 2 days after the start of your symptoms.